joshbegley/nyt-latest/README.md

 `By Erica L. Green`\
 https://nytimes.com/live/2025/01/15/us/biden-speech-trump-transition/heres-the-latest

-**Live Updates: Biden to Deliver Farewell Address to the Nation**\
+**Live Updates: Biden Delivers Farewell Address to the Nation**\
-`His administration would not disclose what the outgoing president planned to say in his speech.
-But in his final months he has been seeking to cement a legacy as a transformative president.`\
+`In his final months in office, Biden he has been seeking to cement a legacy as a transformative president.`\
 https://nytimes.com/live/2025/01/15/us/biden-speech-trump-transition